Industry IoT Consortium: Industrial Digital Thread Testbed

-The Industrial Digital Thread (IDT) testbed drives efficiency, speed, and flexibility through digitization and automation of manufacturing processes and procedures.
-Beginning at design, the seamless digital integration of design systems into manufacturing, leveraging the model-based enterprise, helps to enable virtual manufacturing before even one physical part is created.
-Sensor enabled automation, manufacturing processes, procedures, and machine data will enable optimization in operations and supply chain.
-Once the manufacturing process is complete, the digital 'birth certificate' (as built-signature) can then be compared to the as-designed engineering intention.
-This provides the opportunity for powerful big data analytics to enable service teams and field engineers to have better awareness, insights, and practical actions to improve the servicing and maintenance of critical assets.
+The Industrial Digital Thread (IDT) testbed enhances efficiency, speed, and flexibility by digitization and automation manufacturing processes.
+Beginning at the design stage, digital integration connects design systems with manufacturing, enabling model-based enterprise practices and allowing virtual manufacturing before any physical part is produced.
+Sensor-enabled automation and machine data support optimization across operations and supply chains.
+Once production is complete, the digital “birth certificate” (as-built signature) can be compared with the original engineering design.
+This comparison provides a foundation for advanced data analytics, giving service teams and field engineers clearer insights and actionable information to improve the maintenance and performance of critical assets.

 The Industrial Digital Thread is a complex and comprehensive concept and it will be implemented in multiple phases.
 Phase 1 focuses on assembling the software stack, establishing the architecture and connectivity, and addressing one use case around premature wear.
 Throughout Phase 1, the testbed will be run by IIC members General Electric and Infosys.
 In subsequent phases, this testbed will be able to support multiple use cases in design, manufacturing, services and supply-chain optimization.
 At this time, additional members will be invited to join.